 A Merkle Tree is a method of structuring data that allows a large body of information to be verified for accuracy extremely quickly and efficiently.
 Every Merkle tree results in a single string of data, known as the Merkle root.
-With the Merkle root, any computer can efficiently validate all of the other entries in the Merkle tree, such as transaction identification numbers in the block of a blockchain.
+With the Merkle root, plus a few other pieces of data, any computer can efficiently validate all of the other entries in the Merkle tree.
+In blockchain technology, these entries are transaction identification numbers.

 If you’re involved in the world of blockchain, you may have come across the phrase "merkle tree" before.
 While Merkle trees are not a widely-understood concept, they’re also not terribly complicated.
 This post will explain Merkle trees in plain English and help you understand how they make blockchain technology possible.